daidahao/Database-Principles-Notes/midterm.md

 ### `TRUNCATE`

 without a `WHERE` clause.
+Can't be rolled back.
 Leave it to senior DBAs.

+### Constraints means guarantee

+Once you have one movie, you are prevented from deleting the country otherwise the foreign key on table MOVIES would no longer work for films from that country.

 ```sql
 begin transaction

 commit
 ```

 ## SQL Programming